toRatnesh/Learning/CPP/11_Enum_C_CPP.rst

 .. code:: cpp

-	1.	enum struct|class name { enumerator = constexpr , enumerator = constexpr , ... }
+	1.	enum struct|class name { enumerator = constexpr, enumerator = constexpr, ... }
-	2.	enum struct|class name : type { enumerator = constexpr , enumerator = constexpr , ... }
+	2.	enum struct|class name : type { enumerator = constexpr, enumerator = constexpr, ... }
-	3.	enum struct|class name ;
+	3.	enum struct|class name;
-	4.	enum struct|class name : type ;
+	4.	enum struct|class name : type;

-- declares a scoped enumeration type whose underlying type is int (the keywords class and struct are exactly equivalent)
+#. declares a scoped enumeration type whose underlying type is int (the keywords class and struct are exactly equivalent)
-- declares a scoped enumeration type whose underlying type is type
+#. declares a scoped enumeration type whose underlying type is type
-- opaque enum declaration for a scoped enumeration whose underlying type is int
+#. opaque enum declaration for a scoped enumeration whose underlying type is int
-- opaque enum declaration for a scoped enumeration whose underlying type is type
+#. opaque enum declaration for a scoped enumeration whose underlying type is type

 Each enumerator becomes a named constant of the enumeration's type (that is, name), which is contained within the scope of the enumeration, and can be accessed using scope resolution operator.

 **There are no implicit conversions from the values of a scoped enumerator to integral types, although static_cast may be used to obtain the numeric value of the enumerator.**